jersmith/learningtocode/2_If_Statements/README.md

 9 % 3       # this will also be 0
 ```

 This makes it even easier to determine if a number is odd or even.
-Update your previous program to use th *%* operator.
+Update your previous program to use the *%* operator.

 ## Problem 3

 Let's say we number the days of the week starting from 0.
-So Sunday is zero, Monday is one, up to Saturday which we'll call 6.
+So Sunday is 0 Monday is 1, up to Saturday which we'll call 6.

 Let the user enter a number for the day of the week, then another number of days to add to this day.
 You need to tell the user which day of the week their new day falls on.